 “Nothing says “I hold my gun sideways” like a bad face tattoo.”

 With regards to the book, let me tell you this book is funny.
 Not side-splitting-wake-up-the-neighbours-next-door-funny, but perpetual-smile-on-my-face-while-reading-funny.
-Unfortunately for me I find few things humorous so when I come across something with that is agreeable to me in that nature I relish it.
+Unfortunately for me I find few things humorous, so when I come across something that is agreeable to me in nature, I relish it.
 If it’s not overweight men falling off ladders or passionate big-eyed Chihuahua’s dancing the meringue, my chance for laughter is few and far between.
-Congratulations are in order for writing an honest, funny, and heart-warming book with the right amount of testosterone to attempt to balance out the hormonal pregnancy bookshelves.
+Congratulations are in order for writing an honest, funny, and heart-warming book with the right amount of testosterone to attempt to balance out the hormonal pregnancy books that occupy the majority of inventory today.
 One of the funnier moments was realized in church of all places.
 Being born a Catholic boy I have experienced the dryness of church.
 If the sermons are not adapted to the minds of youngsters, the adoption of the author’s church habits would definitely make the time go by faster, all the while committing infractions found in the good book.
+Read the book and you will find out, until then I will give you this…

 While reading the book in the second chapter called “The Baby Cave” the doctor referred to the baby as “it”.
-My parenting teacher (if reasoning is needed, I was one of two guys in that class, the amount of tail was immense) from secondary school would have torn a strip off that doctor for referring to a child as a thing, a he or she yes, but not an it.
-Perhaps the author’s self-addressed “supersperm” and mild case of hypertrichosis struck fear in the doctor so the benefit of the doubt is in order.
+My parenting teacher (if a reason is needed, I was one of two guys in a class of thirty, the opportunity was immense) from secondary school would have torn a strip off that doctor for referring to a child as a thing, a he or she yes, but not an it.
+Perhaps the author’s self-addressed “supersperm” and mild case of hypertrichosis (excessive hair disorder) struck fear in the doctor so the benefit of the doubt was in order.

 For about six years now I have been patiently waiting for the age when I simply don’t care anymore about the thoughts of people around me and I can be my true self 100% of the time.
 Where I can freely scratch myself in public, sing loudly to Leona Lewis at karaoke, embrace my love of prunes, liver and onions, and can finally take the guilt out of my pleasure of watching Dancing With The Stars.
 When will this landmark event occur?
 While thinking it over I have come to the conclusion that entrance into fatherhood will expedite the transition.
-But, parents are boring, their corny, along with having a kid it looks like they also received a lobotomy in a BOGO free, or a two for one deal.
-How can you explain the popularity of a comedic atrocity otherwise known as The Ellen Show among the white suburban housewife demographic or the utter crap that is Two and a Half Men.
+But, parents are boring, they’re corny, along with having a kid it looks like they also received a lobotomy in a BOGO free deal.
+How can you explain the popularity of a comedic atrocity otherwise known as The Ellen Show among the white suburban housewife demographic or the utter crap that was Two and a Half Men.
 Personally I blame the children for making their parents eternally happy and I look forward to taking part in the circle of life, but when I get there Ellen better be off the air.
-No offence.
+No offence to the “Ka Ka Ka” crowd

 I recommend this book to new parents, old parents, and people that are not easily offended.